viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 3. It opens multiple questions, which are all not conditional: an **Array of Strings** should be used
 4. It opens further questions, but only some of them are conditional: those not conditional questions should have `null` as their value, all other same as `1.`

+If an answer to a question was not given, all of the underlying questions will be hidden.

 #### Examples
 ```js
 await custom_js.conditional(attendee1, {